Meet the County Training Team

 My Scouting experience began as an 8 year old when I first joined my local Cub Pack, and I've never left!
 Since then I've been a Scout, a Venture Scout, Scout Leader, ADC Scouts, District Commissioner and now DCC Training.
-I still claims that DCC is my secondary role, my main role in Scouting is still being Explorer Leader at Royton ESU in Oldham Borough District.
-I’m also active in the County Climbing Active Support Unit.
+I still claim that DCC is my secondary role, my main role in Scouting is still being Explorer Leader at Royton ESU in Oldham Borough District.
+I’m also County Manager of the Activity Permit Scheme.

 County Training Manager

-I moved up North from Oxfordshire at the beginning of 2019 - I had been Deputy CC (adult Support) and the CTM in Oxfordshire, plus a range of other Scouting roles from my London roots (you will be able to tell by the accent).
+I am an import from Oxfordshire and moved up at the beginning of 2019 - I had been Deputy CC (adult Support) and the CTM in Oxfordshire, plus a range of other Scouting roles from East London Venture Scout roots (you will be able to tell by the accent).

-After that I spent some time working for Guide Dogs and particularly developing new media, digital and electronic support for visually impaired people.
+I used to work for Guide Dogs and developed a Management Training programme for staff and linked it to the Institute of Management recognised programme and latterly developing new media, digital and electronic support for visually impaired people.

 Do say hello when we meet up!”